 According to state traffic statistics, 829 people died and 18,647 people were injured in traffic accidents during 2015.
 Medical costs, lost wages, and property damage result in billions of dollars in losses each year in the United States.
-In addition to the great financial losses incurred by accident victims, the physical, mental, and emotional damages suffered by accident victims are also substantial and often overwhelming.
+In addition to the great financial losses incurred by you, the physical, mental, and emotional damages suffered are also substantial and often overwhelming.

 Unfortunately, the legal system cannot undo the damage caused by a negligent or reckless driver.
-The only way the law can help an accident victim is to provide a means by which the person can obtain compensation for his or her losses, injuries, and damages.
+The only way the law can help you is to provide a means by which you can obtain compensation for your losses, injuries, and damages.
 Indiana’s personal injury laws provide a way for you to recover compensation from a driver who causes a car accident.
 The amount of compensation you are entitled to receive is often related to the severity of your injuries.

 Serious Injuries vs. Minor Injuries

-For an accident victim, there are no minor injuries.
+After an accident, there are no minor injuries.
 Being injured in a car accident is a traumatic event regardless of the severity of the injury.
 However, some injuries are considered “serious injuries” when compared to other injuries.
 For example, a spinal cord injury that results in partial paralysis is more serious than a broken leg.
 The broken leg will heal, and the person will walk again whereas the paralyzed person will never walk again.
 The question becomes how do you define a “serious injury” for an accident claim.

 No-Fault States vs. Fault States

 However, Indiana is a “fault state” for insurance claims.
-In a fault state, an accident victim is not required to file a claim against his or her insurance coverage.
-A victim can seek compensation from the driver who caused the collision regardless of the amount of damages or the severity of the injury.
+In a fault state, you are not required to file a claim against his or her insurance coverage.
+You can seek compensation from the driver who caused the collision regardless of the amount of damages or the severity of the injury.
 In other words, Indiana law allows you to file a claim or a lawsuit against the other driver for any amount or any injury, and you can receive compensation if you can prove the other driver caused the collision.